home-assistant/home-assistant.io/source/_components/media_player.samsungtv.markdown

 - C7700

 If your model is not on the list then give it a test, if everything works correctly then add it to the list on [GitHub](https://github.com/balloob/home-assistant.io).

-Models beginning with UE are European, UN is North America and UA is Asia & Australia.
+The two letters at the beginning of the model number represent the region, UE is Europe, UN is North America and UA is Asia & Australia.
+The two numbers following that represent the screen size.
+If you add your model remember to remove these before adding them to the list.